uttamgandhi24/pre-sales-huddle-webservice/README.md

 This is a webservice using following
- - golang's net/http capabilities
+ - golang's net/http
- - golang's html/template capabilities
+ - golang's html/template
  - go-sqlite driver, which connects to sqlite
- - crypto/hmac for securing the webservice
- - gorilla mux
+ - gorilla mux router

 To use this app following are pre-requisites
  - go should be installed from here 'https://golang.org/dl/'
  - get gorilla mux using 'go get github.com/gorilla/mux'
  - get go-sqlite using 'go get github.com/mattn/go-sqlite3'
  - build service using 'go install pre-sales-huddle-webservice'
- - copy pre-sales-huddle.db, server.pem, server.key in bin directory
+ - copy pre-sales-huddle.db in bin directory
  - run the service from bin directory './pre-sales-huddle-webservice'

 This service is used by an ios client making REST calls